tatkaful/tatkaful/README.md

         // ==========================================
         // 14.
 SYSTEM BOOTSTRAP (Initialization)
-        // Renders instantly with no loading screen.
-Data streams in live
+        // Renders the page instantly with whatever is cached/default, then
-        // from Firebase and the view updates in place as it arrives.
+        // silently patches in live data the moment Firebase delivers it —
+        // no loading screen, no artificial delay.
         // ==========================================
         function bootstrap() {
-            updateView(); // paint immediately — no loader, no waiting
+            updateView();

             if (typeof window.__firebaseOnValue !== 'function') {
                 console.error('Firebase did not load — showing default content only.');